All aboard for railway growth

 While China and India are leading the world in urban rail investment – China has as many as 70 metro projects currently under way, according to Becky P. Y. Loo, director of the Institute of Transport Studies at the University of Hong Kong – they are not alone.

-Peru is building a 22-mile subway in its capital, Lima.
+Peru is building a 35-kilometre subway in its capital, Lima.

-The project, estimated at $5.7 billion, will be funded by the government and a consortium of companies – an example of public-private partnership that Karavias says has become increasingly common as countries seek to save money on costly projects.
+The project, estimated at 5.7 billion US dollars, will be funded by the government and a consortium of companies – an example of public-private partnership that Karavias says has become increasingly common as countries seek to save money on costly projects.

-Saudi Arabia, meanwhile, has ambitious plans to build a six-line metro system stretching 110 miles in the capital Riyadh, making it the biggest subway project in the world, according to Siemens, which will supply the entire turnkey system for two driverless lines, including trains and signaling and communication equipment.
+Saudi Arabia, meanwhile, has ambitious plans to build a six-line metro system stretching 175 kilometres in the capital Riyadh, making it the biggest subway project in the world, according to Siemens, which will supply the entire turnkey system for two driverless lines, including trains and signalling and communication equipment.

 Light rail is also increasingly popular, particularly in Asia, because it’s cheaper and faster to build, Loo says.